 Grace and Roy went to work building CCEF – holding a kick-off luncheon in 2001 at Charlotte Motor Speedway.
-Initial efforts of the volunteer-run organization focused on funding the Direct Instruction Reading Program which targeted students who were non-readers or below level readers in the primary grades, the Superintendent’s Choice Art Awards and a spring luncheon celebrating first-year teachers in Cabarrus County public schools.
+Initial efforts of the volunteer-run organization focused on funding the Direct Instruction Reading Program which targeted students who were non-readers or below level readers in the primary grades, the Superintendent’s Choice Art Awards and a spring luncheon celebrating first-year teachers in Cabarrus County Schools (CCS).
 In 2012, the CCEF Board of Directors voted to begin the classroom grant program to support teachers in providing creative and innovative learning opportunities to their students.

 In November 2013, Grace challenged the CCEF Board with these words, “Over the years, I have been lucky to have been involved in several new initiatives and it has been my experience that there comes a time in the evolution of an organization, that a formal management arrangement is crucial.
 This is that time.”
 In January 2014, Rachel Wilkes was hired as the first full-time executive director for the foundation.

-Under Rachel’s leadership, the foundation focused on establishing on-going fundraising efforts and expanding programs.
+Under Rachel’s leadership, the foundation focused on establishing ongoing fundraising efforts and expanding programs.
 The annual luncheon was established, the classroom grant program grew 30% yearly and the First-Generation Scholarship program began.